WadeNaughton/patch_perfect/README.md

 - add journal entries to a completed hike
 - add gear used for the completed hike
 - total weight for a trip
+- upload a photo for a journal entry

 # Features to come (no time table)